girlscript/winter-of-contributing/JavaScript/Topics/10.Template_Strings/README.md

 # Tagged Templates

-Tagged Templates are allows to parse a Template literals with a function
+Tagged Templates allows to parse a Template literal with a function.

 Before ES6, we use to pass the argument inside```()``` .